Home Solar Panel Installation – A Complete Guide

 Solar Panel Installation Companies

 Solar installation companies are the most common option.
 These companies purchase the equipment from a variety of manufacturers that they have accounts with.
 Working with a solar installation company gives you more options of products and brands and their teams of experts can guide you through these decisions.
+Solar installation companies can be found at the local or enterprise level depending on your area.

 Solar Panel Manufacturers

 These are companies that actually produce the equipment that will be installed on your home.
 Going direct to the manufacturer can be a good idea if you’re sure their product is a good fit for your job.
+Some manufacturers have their own in-house solar design team and can help provide preliminary quotes for an installation using their products.
+Others will pass on your information to their partnered solar installer network to reach out to you and follow up with questions and preliminary quotes.

 Solar Lead Generation Companies